Equality, Diversity and Inclusion

 Further information

-Click on the different tabs below for more information about our population and workforce, health inequalities, our statutory duties and how we assess and make sure we are meeting them.
+Click on the different tabs below for more information about our statutory duties, our population and workforce, equality and health inequalities, and how we assess we are meeting our duties.

 There are 502,990 people living in Shropshire, Telford and Wrekin, 179,854 of those live in Telford and Wrekin and 323,136 live in Shropshire.
 Whilst Telford and Wrekin is predominantly an urban area, Shropshire, in contrast, is predominantly rural.